 - think about capacity.
 Make sure there is enough space for everyone to follow any social distancing rules that apply at the time across the event space

 - think about group sizes.
 Think about whether or not it is possible to limit numbers and separate groups.
 This should not limit what you're planning but should be proactive and practical

 - make sure queues are managed effectively in all areas (bars, catering provisions, toilets, activities etc.) and upon entry

 - think about handwashing facilities, liquid hand soap and paper towels for hand drying.
 If any new handwashing stations are being installed, non-hand operable taps are preferred

 - avoid relying too much on only using hand sanitising gel.
 Handwashing is better to prevent spread of the virus.
 Dirt, soil and grime prevents gel from working and hands must be clean before it is used

 - you should think about whether or not face coverings are necessary.
 Think about who should wear them and where they should be worn when carrying out your risk assessment

-- promote and engage in testing for staff and visitors, even if they don’t have any Covid-19 symptoms.
-Testing kits are readily available: Find where to get rapid lateral flow tests - NHS (test-and-trace.nhs.uk)
+- promote and engage in testing for staff and visitors, even if they don't have any Covid-19 symptoms.
+Find out who can get free rapid lateral flow tests - NHS (test-and-trace.nhs.uk)

 - promote COVID marshals to encourage everyone to follow the rules.
 They should oversee crowd management.
 This may need specialist security.
 This should be included in your risk assessment